Religion & Ethics Newsweekly

-Religion & Ethics Newsweekly was an American weekly television news-magazine program which aired on PBS.
+Religion & Ethics Newsweekly is an American weekly television news-magazine program that aired on PBS from October 3, 1997, to February 24, 2017.

 History and content

 Premiering in 1997, Religion & Ethics Newsweekly was devoted to news of religion and spirituality, along with major ethical issues.
 The program explored the top moral questions facing the country and profiled notable people and groups in the world of religion and ethics.
 As of February, 2017, the series has been canceled.

 Production and distribution

 Religion & Ethics Newsweekly had been produced by Thirteen/WNET in New York City, New York, since its premiere, and was filmed on location worldwide.
 The main studio was in downtown Washington, D.C., in the same building as Reuters news agency.

 The program was distributed to PBS stations nationwide.

 Host

 The program was hosted by journalist Bob Abernethy.